-- 2. Go to Advanced > Wireless > Guest Network or click Wireless on the top page.
-Locate the Guest Network section. - 3.
-Create a guest network as needed. - 1) Tick the Enable checkbox for the 2.4GHz or 5GHz wireless network. - 2) Customize the SSID.
+- 2. Go to Wireless and locate the Guest Network section. - 3.
+Create a guest network as needed. - 1) Enable 2.4GHz and/or 5GHz. - 2) Customize the SSID.
 Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Select the Security type and customize your own password.
 If No security is selected, no password is needed to access your guest network.

 - 4. Click SAVE.
 Now your guests can access your guest network using the SSID and password you set! - 5.
-You can also click Sharing Network to share the SSID and password to your guests.
+You can also click Share Network to share the SSID and password to your quests.